 The school runs French and Spanish A-level courses to provide continuity for students.

-To view a full summary of our KS3 and KS4 Modern Foreign Languages curriculum please click here
+To view a full summary of our KS3 and KS4 Modern Foreign Languages curriculum please click here for French

 To view information about A-level French at the Green School Sixth Form please click here